 “Marketers want to see ROI and how the tools they are using generate impact.
 Without Keen, we wouldn’t have an analytics product today or if we did a lot of the metrics we have today wouldn’t exist.” said Rohith.

-“Anyone building a user-facing analytics product should use Keen.
+“Anyone building a customer-facing analytics product should use Keen.
 Doing this in-house is a lot of work if you think about the cost it takes to build internally and the percentage that represents, what we pay Keen is much cheaper.
 Maintenance, scaling infrastructure, the increases over time, and hiring a dev to build and maintain this stuff is just not worth the cost.
 The other benefit that a lot of companies tend to forget about is that Keen is continually innovating the product in ways that we can’t.
 And they continue to deliver more cool things to us that we hadn’t thought of that we can ultimately leverage for our customers.”